 Several recipients of grant funding from the NSF IUSE: GeoPaths program allowed SAGE 2YC to post a profile of their goals and activities.
-All of the programs that are profiled here included a strong component supporting 2YC-4YCU transfer and the profiles serve as models for the broader community of different approaches to the issues.
+All of the programs that are profiled included a strong component supporting 2YC-4YCU transfer and the profiles serve as models for the broader community of different approaches to the issues.

 2YCs as the Context for Institutional Change

-Originally written for the SAGE Musings Blog, these articles by Pamela Eddy of The College of William & Mary address questions of how 2YCs fit into the larger conversations about institutional change and how faculty at 2YCs can be active partners in that change.
+Originally written for the SAGE Musings Blog, these articles by Pamela Eddy of The College of William & Mary address questions of how 2YCs fit into the larger conversations about institutional change and how faculty at 2YCs can be active partners and leaders in that change.